zulip/zulip/templates/zerver/help/import-from-hipchat.md

-# Import from HipChat (beta)
+# Import from HipChat/Stride

-Starting with Zulip 1.9, Zulip supports importing data from HipChat, including users, rooms, messages, avatars, and custom emoji.
+Starting with Zulip 1.9, Zulip supports importing data from HipChat and Stride, including users, rooms, messages, avatars, and custom emoji.

 This tool has been used to import HipChat teams with thousands of